 The United States Senate is considering two helicopter programs.
-The programs are for Lockheed Martin helicopters.
+Part of the defense appropriations bill The programs are for Lockheed Martin helicopters.
 The amount of funding for the two programs will total $2 billion.
 Both of the programs will take place in Owego, New York.

 Charles Schumer, a United States Senator, confirmed the bill.
 According to Schumer, the fiscal year of 2019 will attribute $1.1 billion to the CRH Combat Rescue Helicopter program; the VH-92 Presidential Helicopter Replacement program will receive $894.8 million.
 Schumer described the two programs as “the crown jewels of the Southern Tier economy.”
 Schumer also said that the programs are important to the defense of the United States.

 “I am so proud that we fought for and delivered this massive federal investment to keep the world-class Lockheed Martin workforce doing what they do best: making the most advanced and effective helicopters in the world,” Schumer said.
 He also said that it would “keep good-paying jobs in the Southern Tiers and keep our military service members and government officials safe.”